Vynax/posd2020f_midterm_1/README.md

 * TA Unit Test On Jenkins: 100%
 * -10 points for each fail TA test.
 * -40 for violate OCP as description in notice.
+* you will lose point for changing given iterface.

 ## **Resources Allowed To Use**
 [cplusplus](http://www.cplusplus.com/)